Alexczh1/Alexczh1.github.io/_pages/about.md

   - /about.html
 ---

 I am Ziheng Cheng, a first-year PhD student in Department of IEOR, UC Berkeley.
-Prior to that, I was an undergraduate in School of Mathematical Sciences, Peking University, supervised by [Cheng Zhang](https://zcrabbit.github.io/).
-I was also fortunate to work with [Kun Yuan](https://kunyuan827.github.io/), [Tengyu Ma](https://ai.stanford.edu/~tengyuma/).
+Prior to that, I got my B.S. degree in School of Mathematical Sciences, Peking University, supervised by [Cheng Zhang](https://zcrabbit.github.io/).
+I was also very fortunate to have worked with [Kun Yuan](https://kunyuan827.github.io/), [Tengyu Ma](https://ai.stanford.edu/~tengyuma/).
 My research interests span broadly in statistics, optimization and machine learning, including multi-agent RL, language models and diffusion models, distributed optimization, sampling and variational inference.
 If you are interested in my research, please feel free to contact me.
 Here is my [CV](../assets/CV.pdf).

 News
 ======